appgardenstudios/hyaline/www/content/documentation-v1/reference/cli.md

 ```
 $ hyaline check diff --config ./hyaline.yml --documentation ./documentation.db --path ./ --base-ref refs/heads/main --head-ref refs/remotes/origin/feat-1 --pull-request appgardenstudios/hyaline-example/1 --issue appgardenstudios/hyaline-example/2 --issue appgardenstudios/hyaline-example/3 --output ./recommendations.json
 ```
-Check what documentation in `./documentation.db` should be updated based the changes between the `main` and `feat-1` refs as well as the configuration in `./hyaline.yml`.
+Check what documentation in `./documentation.db` should be updated based on the changes between the `main` and `feat-1` refs as well as the configuration in `./hyaline.yml`.
 It takes into account the contents of the pull request `appgardenstudios/hyaline-example/1` and the issues `appgardenstudios/hyaline-example/2` and `appgardenstudios/hyaline-example/3`.
 The set of recommendations are output to `./recommendations.json`.

 ## check pr
 `hyaline check pr` checks a pull request for issues and adds recommendations as a comment on the PR.